YuanruiZJU/EarlyPredictionReview/README.md

 # Eearly Prediction of Merged Code Changes to Prioritize Reviewing Tasks
-This is the code for crawling code reviews in our paper: "Early Prediction of Merged Code Changes to Prioritize Reviewing Tasks"
+This is the code for crawling gerrit code reviews and running experiments in our paper: "Early Prediction of Merged Code Changes to Prioritize Reviewing Tasks"

 # How to Run
 ## Crawl Code Reviews